A uniform kernel trick for high-dimensional two-sample problems: Technical details

-The next goal is to prove Corollary \ref{Corollary-H1} as preparation for the proof of Theorem \ref{Theorem_asymptotic_H1}.
+Finally, from \eqref{proof-representation} and \eqref{eq:Th2-3} we obtain the representation of the limit as in \eqref{eq:theorem-H0} and the proof of the theorem is complete. \end{proof} The next goal is to prove Corollary \ref{Corollary-H1} as preparation for the proof of Theorem \ref{Theorem_asymptotic_H1}.
 We need a differentiability result for the supremum similar to those obtained in \cite{Carcamo2020}.
 Given a kernel $k$, we consider the mapping

 where $\mathcal{F}_{k}$ is the unit ball as in (\ref{unit-ball}).
-Observe that, by \eqref{definition.kernel.distance} and \eqref{kernel.integral-metric}, if $\P,\Q \in \mathcal{M}_{\operatorname{p}}(\mathcal{X})$ such that their mean embeddings $\mu_\P$ and $\mu_\Q$ exist, we have that
+Observe that, by \eqref{definition.kernel.distance} and \eqref{kernel.integral-metric}, if $\operatorname{P},\operatorname{Q}\in\mathcal{M}_{\operatorname{p}}(\mathcal{X})$ such that their mean embeddings $\mu_{\operatorname{P}}$ and $\mu_{\operatorname{Q}}$ exist, we have that

-The proof of Corollary \ref{Corollary-H1} relies on Theorem \ref{Theorem:Donsker} together with the differentiability properties of the mapping $\sigma_k$ in \eqref{eq:sigma}.
+The proof of Corollary \ref{Corollary-H1} relies on Theorem \ref{Theorem:Donsker} together with the differentiability properties of the mapping $\sigma_{k}$ in \eqref{eq:sigma}.
 Same ideas are used below in the proof of Theorem \ref{Theorem_asymptotic_H1} using the mapping

-where $ \mathcal{F}_{k,\Lambda}$ is the union of balls in \eqref{SKD-integral}.
+where $\mathcal{F}_{k,\Lambda}$ is the union of balls in \eqref{SKD-integral}.
 These differentiability results might have independent interest as it can be applied in other contexts by means of the (extended) functional Delta method; see the examples in \cite{Carcamo2020}.

-The next corollary shows that $\sigma_k$ in \eqref{eq:sigma} is fully Hadamard differentiable under some assumptions.
-For the precise definitions we refer to \cite{Carcamo2020} and the references therein.